Hi and welcome back to my blogs on development!

 string sAppVersion = Configuration.GetValue<string>("AppSettings:AppVersion");

-If we had many settings key / values to retrieve into our service classes, the above would be quite cumbersome and repeat itself.
+If we have many settings and key/value pairs to retrieve into our service classes, the above would be quite cumbersome and would require repeating for each value within a configuration section.
 The solution to this is to strongly type the app settings section into a class and take advantage of dependency injection built into .NET Core.

-These are the steps to take to achieve this:
+These are the steps we can take to achieve this:

-Step 1 – Create a class to containing your application settings
+Step 1 – Create a class to contain your application settings

 using System;